 You need to indicate the amount owed, describe the items and quantities of the work or service provided and, if applicable, attach necessary documents e.g. the contract, completion certificates, dockets confirming the receipt of goods.
 There are rules about when adjudication applications can be made.
 If you make a claim about residential work, there are more rules.
 While we encourage you to read below, our online wizard is available to walk you through each step in making and serving a valid adjudication application.

 Our wizards are smart but to use them you need to establish a free and no obligation 'Lockbox'.
 The Lockbox is yours and can't be accessed by Adjudicate Today staff or anyone else without your express permission.
 Adjudicate Today does not charge for creating your Lockbox or using our wizards.
-Your Lockbox allows you to save, print and serve your adjudication application.
-If generating your Adjudication Application via your Lockbox Wizard, a PDF document will be generated which contains a link to the files in your Lockbox for this particular Adjudication Application.
-If the service of the Adjudication Application electronically is not prohibited by contract and you have a history of dealing with the Respondent by email, you may download and send this PDF document to the email address of the person or position stated in contract or otherwise as agreed for the service of documents.
-To use your Lockbox and access Adjudicate Today wizards click here, otherwise continue to read below for manual assistance in making an adjudication application and/or clarification of any uncertainties in completing our online adjudication application claim wizard.
+Your Lockbox allows you to save and print the adjudication application.
+If generating your adjudication application via your Lockbox Wizard, a PDF document will be generated which contains a link to the files in your Lockbox for this particular adjudication application.
+If service of the adjudication application is agreed to between the parties by Lockbox or electronic link, then you may download and send this PDF document to the other party.
+If service of the adjudication application is agreed to between the parties by email, then you must download all files in the link in this PDF and send those files as an attachment to the email.
+You must otherwise download all files, print them and provide them to the Respondent, preferably by courier.
+The Lockbox can remind you when payments are overdue.
+To use your Lockbox and access Adjudicate Today wizards click here, otherwise continue to read below for manual assistance in making a adjudication application and/or clarification of any uncertainties in completing our online adjudication application wizard.
+In all cases, the Claimant MUST make its own enquiries to satisfy itself of the most suitable method of service.

 If still uncertain, our staff are available on 1300760297.